 For eligible pupils, support will be paid to the school at the same rate that the other students are paying to come on the trip.

-I am an Access Associate (Humanities & Social Sciences) at St John’s.
-I am currently in the final stages of my DPhil in History at Balliol College.
+I am an Access Associate (Humanities & Social Sciences) at St John’s and have completed a DPhil in History at Oxford.

 I am passionate about widening participation and access.
 I worked as a History tutor for Opportunity Oxford and as an Outreach and Skills tutor at various Oxford colleges.
 I have also been working at Oxford’s History Faculty as a Graduate Outreach tutor since September 2021.